jberkenbilt/qfs/README.md

   * Without implicit descendant inclusion, this would cause removal of directories that contain included files but are not themselves included.
 * At present, pulling contents into read-only directories will not work.
-* The `push -save-site site file.tar.gz` and `pull -site-file file.tar.gz` features are not implemented because the are complex, error-prone, and probably not necessary.
-If time proves that to be correct, I will remove it from the main documentation and add it to a separate section.
-  Otherwise, I will implement it.

 # CLI